Introduction

 If you've built a Go web app with http.ServeMux, you've written code like:

-mux.HandleFunc("GET /products/{id}", handleProductGet)
+mux.HandleFunc("GET /products/{productId}", handleProductGet)

-mux.HandleFunc("POST /products/{id}/comments", handleProductCommentCreate)
+mux.HandleFunc("POST /products/{productId}/comments", handleProductCommentCreate)

-mux.HandleFunc("DELETE /products/{id}/comments/{commentID}", handleProductCommentDelete)
+mux.HandleFunc("DELETE /products/{productId}/comments/{commentId}", handleProductCommentDelete)

 That works, but the route structure lives only in string literals. structpages lets you express the same hierarchy as Go structs, so the router and your handler types stay in lockstep: